stevegt/promisebase/ROADMAP.md

       content path strings
 - implement `pb exec` and a language prototype
   - spike, likely to inform all of the following
+  - after this works, move it to its own package
 - reconcile Node and blob
   - maybe call them both Object
     - maybe Object interface